jameszah/ESP32-CAM-Telegram/README.md

 ESP32-Cam3.ino takes the commands /qvga (320x240, about 4 kb) and /uxga (1600x1200, about 100kb) to send different sized photos
 - the qvga works on both send techqinues
-- the uxga fails on second send technqiue
+- the uxga fails on second send technqiue -- so use the first technique

 ------------------